How Intentionally Defective Grantor Trusts Are Used To Reduce

 IDGTs are especially useful tax saving vehicles where the grantor has a family owned, closely held business and desires to transfer it to the children.
 In addition to all the benefits described above, the grantor can take advantage of valuation discounts of family business interests.
 The value of shares of a closely held business can be discounted for reasons such as lack of management control or lack of transferability.
 This allows the grantor to sell shares of the business to the trust at a discounted value in exchange for a note.
 Once again, the trust benefits from any difference of appreciation over the interest rate.
 But, the trust also owns shares worth their full value, while only being obligated to pay the cheaper, discounted value under the note.
 The grantor benefits from the fact that he has removed the full value of the shares from his estate, while holding a note worth considerably less than the full value of the shares.
 Thus, the value of his estate will be decreased.
 However, it is important to note that the Treasury has proposed regulations that would severely limit the ability to obtain a discount for transfers of interest in family owned businesses.
 The regulations have not been approved yet, but could be in the near future.

 An intentionally defective grantor trust can be an effective and efficient way to minimize potential estate taxes when transferring wealth to children and future generations.
-If you have questions about whether an IDGT should be part of your estate plan, our experienced estate planning attorneys can help.
+If you have questions about whether an IDGT should be part of your estate plan, our experienced Estate Planning Attorney in Philadelphia can help.